Best things to do in Ho Chi Minh City, Vietnam

 One of the most popular (and instagrammable!) places to visit in the Cafe Apartments is Dosh donuts.
 Not only are their donuts delicious but they also have great milkshakes, smoothies and coffee.
 Grab a seat outside for a great view of Nguyen Hue walking street!

-The famous Cafe Apartments on Nguyen Hue Walking Street, Ho Chi Minh City, Vietnam
+Cafe Apartments, Ho Chi Minh City, Vietnam

 7. Stroll along the Saigon River